-As at 31 December 2022, the Fund has investments with credit ratings ranging from A to BBB-.
+As at 31 December 2023, the Fund has an investment carried at amortized with credit ratings ranging from A to BBB-

-The cash and cash equivalents and investments carried at amortized cost are held with counterparties having strong credit rating, and hence, low credit risk.
+The Cash and cash equivalents and investments carried at amortized cost are held with counterparties having strong credit rating, and hence, low credit risk.
 Therefore, ECL is immaterial.